Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions: Ordered phases

 \subsection{Broadened magnon peak in the AFM phase}

-In Eq.~(\ref{eq:Sqw1}) the magnon peak was assumed to be a single $\delta$-function, but in reality it is possible that this feature is somewhat broadened, as has been discussed in the case of the 2D Heisenberg model \cite{Chernyshev02,Powalski18}.
-Such quasi-particle broadening should be considered as distinct from the continuum extending beyond the peak, though both forms of deviations from a sharp ($\delta$-function) peak will be the result of interactions.
-In order to attempt to extract the quasi-particle width, we next employ a multi-$\delta$ edge parametrization \cite{Shao23}, illustrated in Fig.~\ref{Fig.sacpara3}.
+In Eq.~(\ref{eq:Sqw1}) the magnon peak was assumed to be a single $\delta$ function, but in reality it is possible that this feature is somewhat broadened, as has been discussed in the case of the 2D Heisenberg model \cite{Powalski18,Chernyshev06}, though even there it is difficult to reliably compute the width of the peak (and we are not aware of any specific results).
+Quasi-particle broadening should be considered as distinct from the continuum extending beyond the peak, though both forms of deviations from a sharp ($\delta$-function) peak will be the result of interactions.
+In order to attempt to extract the quasi-particle width of the long-range model, we next employ SAC with a multi-$\delta$-peak parametrization \cite{Shao23}, illustrated in Fig.~\ref{Fig.sacpara3}.
 We here focus on our main results with this parametrization and present details of the procedures (with minor extensions of Ref.~\cite{Shao23}) in Appendix~\ref{app:multipeak}.
+We note from the outset that our calculations described below do not indicate a standard peak broadening, i.e., the parametrization used here is not appropriate for describing the true spectral function.
+The steps leading to this conclusion are nevertheless useful as an example of how to test different parametrizations when there is not sufficient prior knowledge of the spectral function and the goal is to narrow the range of possibilities.

 Applying the multi-$\delta$ peak SAC parametrization for some representative momenta $k$ for the $L=256$ chain at $\alpha=2$, we obtain the spectra shown in Fig.~\ref{Fig.a2repsS(k,w)width}, with each panel indicating the corresponding total peak weight that we now denote as $A_0$ to distinguish it from the single-$\delta$ edge weight $a_0$.
 Spectra obtained using the single-$\delta$ peak parametrization are also included for comparison.
 The peak positions obtained with these two SAC parametrizations match each other very well, even though the low-energy tails below the sharp single-$\delta$ peak imply a small compensating shift of the broadened peak to higher frequency.
 The magnon amplitude is graphed versus $k$ Fig.~\ref{width_combine}(a) and shows similar trends as the single-$\delta$ amplitude in Fig.~\ref{Fig.a0_vs_k}.